f3d-app/f3d/AI_POLICY.md

 1. I use AI to improve my comments because english is not my first language.

-This is acceptable as long as it is used just as a correction tool, not a writing tool, but this is really not needed, you will not be judges on the quality of the text.
+This is acceptable as long as it is used just as a correction tool, not a writing tool, but this is really not needed, you will not be judged on the quality of the text.

 1. I use AI to write code then rewrite it for my own needs when I contribute code.